isakeghv/comparative_tool_prototype/documentation/login.md

 A login form for users to log into their account.
 If they don't have an account, they can follow the hyperlink at the bottom of the form that sends them to the register form with the `registerForm` component.

 ### Props
-    - email
+N/A

 ### Functionalities
 1. Allow researcher to log into their account using their email and password
-    2. After the form is sent, log in users who's account is verified
+2. After the form is submitted, log in users who's account is verified

 ### Emits
 - working on it ty

 ### Usage
 Include in page file with `<LoginForm/>`.
-To send its props (e-mail), do `<LoginForm email="some-email"/>`.

 ### Styling